Salleh Mohd Nor: Public office

-Dr. Salleh chaired the Malaysian Antarctic Programme and has visited Antarctica twice.
+Salleh chaired the Malaysian Antarctic Programme and has visited Antarctica twice.
 He has served as the Pro-Chancellor of Universiti Teknologi Malaysia.
 He was elected president of the International Union of Forest Research Organizations (IUFRO).
 He was a member of the Malaysian Human Rights Commission (SUHAKAM), chairman of Universiti Malaysia Terengganu (UMT), chairman of Malaysian Bio-Industry Organization (MBIO), and secretary-general of the Academy of Sciences Malaysia (ASM).
 He is a fellow of the Malaysian Scientific Association.

 Conservation work

-As president of MNS, and subsequently as senior advisor of the society, Dr. Salleh has been active in campaigns to save several forests in Malaysia.
+As president of MNS, and subsequently as senior advisor of the society, Salleh has been active in campaigns to save several forests in Malaysia.
 Successful campaigns have led to the protection of Endau-Rompin National Park, Royal Belum State Park, Kota Damansara Community Forest Park, Bukit Kiara park and numerous other sites of high value for biodiversity.